-The ESL Office aims to promote the full participation and inclusion of limited English proficient (LEP) students in the general education curriculum, ensure their academic success is on par with native speakers, and enable LEP students to make succesful transitions to post-secondary opportunities.
+The English Learners Office aims to promote the full participation and inclusion of limited English-proficient students in the general education curriculum, ensure their academic success is on par with native speakers, and enable these students to make successful transitions to post-secondary opportunities.

 Classrooms and goals

-- Enable limited English proficient (LEP) students to communicate and function in the English language and American culture;
+- Enable students to communicate and function in the English language and American culture;

-- Develop a program services plan for each LEP student to address linguistic and academic needs;
+- Develop a program services plan for each student to address linguistic and academic needs;

 - Promote recognition, understanding, and acceptance of individuality and cultural diversity;